NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           - '"flash4:"  in flash_values.stdout[0]'
           - '"{{ ios_file }}" not in bootvar.stdout[0]'

-Once all MD5 verifications are passed, switch boot variable is set to new bin file.
+Once all MD5 verifications have been passed, switch boot variable is set to new IOS file.

+Change Boot Variable

+Change boot variable to new image

       - name: Change boot variable to new image
         ios_config: